 Many students select volunteer, for-credit or paid work experiences that allow them to help others, gain skills and explore interests related to psychology.
-Examples of such experiences include: service-learning projects that enable you to work with specific populations, such as survivors of domestic abuse, school-age children or older adults; involvement in campus programs, such as Counseling Services’ peer counselors or the Center for Awareness of Sexual Assault (CASA); employment through an area hospital, the Eau Claire Academy or other businesses/organizations.
+Students gain invaluable experience in on-campus offices like Counseling Services and the Center for Awareness of Sexual Assault (CASA), as well as off-campus locations such as a center for the developmentally disabled, a treatment center for children with emotional disabilities, halfway houses and a crisis intervention service.
+Some experiences include service-learning projects that enable students to work with specific populations--such as survivors of domestic abuse, school-age children or older adults--or employment through an area hospital, the Eau Claire Academy and other businesses/organizations.

 UW-Eau Claire has excellent facilities, including state-of-the-art human and animal laboratories, rooms equipped for group or individual experiments, and behavior observation rooms with videotape equipment.

 The psychology department participates in the Peer Advising Program on campus.
 Students can meet with a peer advisor--a fellow student in the psychology program who has successfully navigated academice life and can offer guidance, support, and resources to students who are still trying to determine their academic path.
 This program is a supplement to the guidance provided by the Advising, Retention, and Career Center, not a replacement for it.

 In addition to a variety of general education courses in communications, social sciences, natural sciences and humanities, all psychology majors and minors are required to take the following core courses in psychology: